Dynamix-IITM/main-repo/documentation-1/README.md

 # Current files

-- \textbf{base-notebook-for-svir.jl}: Pluto notebook for the baseline SVIR model implemented in the paper.
+- **base-notebook-for-svir.jl**: Pluto notebook for the baseline SVIR model implemented in the paper.

-- \textbf{rendered-base-notebook-for-svir.pdf}: The above notebook rendered.
+- **rendered-base-notebook-for-svir.pdf**: The above notebook rendered.

 # Resources